If you’re selling a house in South Carolina but need some help, we’ve got you covered.

 The average realtor commission is 5.83% in the state or about $20,400 on a $350,000 home.
 That commission is usually split evenly between agents.

 Is that too much for you?
-If you don’t have an agent yet, you can use an agent matching service like Clever, which charges a listing fee of just 1.5% — about half the standard South Carolina listing commission.
+If you don’t have an agent yet, you can use our agent matching service, which charges a listing fee of just 1.5% — about half the standard South Carolina listing commission.

 8. Conduct inspections, appraisals, and closing walk-through